imd1005-web-development-winter-2023/assignment-03/README.md

 ## TLDR

-1. Build a feature rich Todo list.
+1. Build a feature rich Todo list wep app.
-2. Add the code for your web page to a GitHub assignment 03 repository and host the page online using the GitHub pages service.
+2. Add the code for your web app to a GitHub assignment 03 repository and host the app online using the GitHub pages service.
+3. Conduct a code review on a team members assignment 03 submission.

 ## Description

 Todo lists are like a "right of passage" in webdev tutorials.
 A simple Todo list can be written in a couple dozen lines of code.
-There is, however, a huge opportunity for innovation, enhancements and features.
-Your Assignment 03 involves building an awesome and innovative Todo list app.
+There is, however, a huge opportunity for innovation, enhancements and features that can take this project from a learning opportunity to a showcase you put on a portfolio.

+Your Assignment 03 involves building and shipping an awesome and innovative Todo list app, as well as doing a basic code review on a team member's submission.

-## Instructions
+## Instructions for the app

 1. Your `todos` are going to be javascript objects that your users will be able to dynamically create.
 2. The UI/UX is completely up to you, though it must be responsive and at a minimum enable users to view, add, remove, and delete `todos`.